As of Dec. 14, 2020

 We recognize the role our stores play in providing products to our customers and licensed businesses.
 We also recognize the role we play in providing needed income for our employees.
 The health and well-being of our valued customers and employees is our priority.

 Recognizing the gravity of COVID-19 and the expanding nature of the virus, we have reduced store operating hours across the commonwealth.
 Since March 27, all ABC stores had been open noon to 7 p.m., seven days a week.
 As of June 26, store hours are adjusted to a standard opening time of noon for all stores, but stores will return to pre-pandemic closing times.
-You can check the closing time for your local store on our store finder page starting June 26.
+You can check the closing time for your local store on our store finder page.

 We have also implemented a protocol for facility closures due to COVID-19, based on guidance from the Virginia Department of Health (VDH) and the Centers for Disease Control and Prevention (CDC).
 We will follow this protocol going forward.
 Contact information for questions about store closures is available on a separate page on Virginia ABC’s website.

 Customers can practice social distancing and reduce time spent in stores by placing their order online at www.abc.virginia.gov.
-ABC now offers a curbside pickup service at 370 of our 388 stores across the state (18 stores will not offer the service due to limited parking).
+ABC now offers a curbside pickup service at 370 of our 389 stores across the state (19 stores do not offer the service due to limited parking).
 To find out if your local store offers curbside pickup, check their store page on our website.

 Will ABC’s central office, warehouse or regional enforcement offices close?

 At this time, our Richmond central office and all 10 of our regional enforcement offices are open, and our warehouse continues to accept and receive shipments.